JamieKDalton/securipi-android/README.md

 # SecuriPi Android Client
 SecuriPi Android Client for use with SecuriPi Server.

+## Other SecuriPi Resources
-Get the SecuriPi Server for the RaspberryPi here: [insert link] Get the SecuriPi Hardware code for the Arduino Uno here: [insert link]
+Get the SecuriPi Server for the RaspberryPi here: [SecuriPi Server Repository](https://www.google.com/) Get the SecuriPi Hardware code for the Arduino Uno here: [SecuriPi Hardware Code](https://www.google.com/)